Celebrity Launches Scholarship to Promote Tech Education

 Gbenga Sodeinde in Ado Ekiti

-A Chef, Food influencer and CEO of Diary of a Kitchen Lover, Tolani Tayo-Osikoya, has launched a tech scholarship to enhance and promote technological inclusion in Nigeria.
+A celebrity and owner of Kitchen Lover Technology, Tolani Tayo-Osikoya, has launched a scholarship scheme to promote technological education in Nigeria.

-The scholarship tagged ‘Diary of a Kitchen Lover Tech Scholarship’ , according to Tayo-Osikoya, is targeted at propelling technological innovation and reducing joblessness among productive Nigerian population.
+The scheme tagged: ‘Diary of a Kitchen Lover Tech Scholarship’, according to the internet food and chef influencer, was targeted at propelling technological innovation and reduce joblessness among productive Nigerian population.

-In a statement made available to journalists in Ado Ekiti, on Monday, the scholarship’s founder, Tolani Tayo-Osikoya, said the scholarship is to broaden access to technological education and to bridge the existing gap in the acquisition of required tech skills among young Nigerians.
+Speaking with journalists in Ado Ekiti yesterday, the founder of the scholarship said the scheme was to broaden access to technological education to bridge the existing gap in the acquisition of required internet skills among Nigerians.

+The celebrity disclosed that the scholarship website, launched on January 16, can be accessed via: www.conclaseacademy.com/dakl, and all entries will lapse on January 23.

-Tayo-Osikoya added that the Scholarship established in partnership with Conclase Academy, will cover tuition fee for qualified students seeking admission into the prestigious tech institution.
+Tayo-Osikoya added that the scholarship established in partnership with Conclase Academy, would cover tuition fee for qualified students seeking admission into the prestigious institution.

 Conclase Academy, established in 2021 to boost technological education in Nigeria, has graduated two sets of students, who now work with top companies in Nigeria.

-The new Conclase Academy session will kick off late February 2023 with academic focus covering pivotal areas like React, Flutter, Dotnet, Nodejs, Product Design, and Software Quality Assurance.
+The new Conclase Academy session will kick off in February 2023 with academic focus covering pivotal areas like Programme React, Flutter, Dotnet, Nodejs, Product Design, and Software Quality Assurance.